rohitsangwan01/serverpod_admin_panel/Readme.md

 Make sure [Node](https://nodejs.org/en) is installed, and install dependencies using , `yarn install`

-Enter Database connection configurations in `config/default.json` file and make sure datbase is active
+Enter Database connection configurations in `config/default.json` file and make sure database is active

 That's it, finally run `node index.js`

 Checkout on [Youtube](https://youtu.be/2GDenxG5-3Q?si=oaHU8_gWxVk1EAZZ)

+## Docker

+Make sure docker is running, and `config/default.json` file is configured, if postgres is running on your local machine, then instead of `localhost` use `host.docker.internal` for database host

+Run command: `docker build . -t serverpod_admin`

+And finally run: `docker run -p 3000:3000 -d serverpod_admin`, and open `localhost:3000` in browser

+To  check/get container id: `docker ps` and to kill server: `docker kill CONTAINER_ID`

 ## Screenshots